 A manager can make or break an employee’s experience.
 That’s why one in two employees have left their jobs to get away from their manager at some point in their careers.
 Conversely, having a strong manager is known to produce more engagement, increased productivity and higher brand loyalty.
-All of this begs the question: what makes a great manager?
-While this definition may vary depending on the individual, we believe there are key traits of a manager that every strong leader should have.
+All of this begs the question: what makes a great leader and how do you become a better manager?
+While this definition may vary depending on the individual, we believe there are key qualities of a good manager that every strong leader should have.

 Everyone knows that trust is an important component of any strong relationship.
 It’s no different when it comes to the manager-employee relationship.
-While challenging to develop, there’s a reason why trustworthiness is one of the traits of a good manager: 61% of employees say trust between them and their senior management is very important to job satisfaction.
-You can build trust by giving your employees the space to make mistakes, encouraging them to take on new challenges or seek solutions, and not micromanaging their work.
+While challenging to develop, there’s a reason why trustworthiness is one of the most important traits of a good manager: 61% of employees say trust between them and their senior management is very important to job satisfaction.
+You can build trust by giving your employees the space to make mistakes, encouraging them to learn new skills, take on new challenges, or seek solutions, and not micromanaging their work.

 Employees are human beings.
 They have good days and bad days, as well as periods of high productivity and periods of low productivity.
-That’s why one of the best manager qualities is the ability to motivate others.
-There are a number of ways managers can help their employees get out of a rut, and one of our favorites is to give recognition where deserved.
+That’s why one of the best leadership qualities is the ability to motivate others.
+There are a number of ways managers can help their employees get out of a rut,,or prevent employee burnout in the first place, and one of our favorites is to give recognition where deserved.
 Whether it’s sending a heartfelt ‘thank you’ note or providing gifts for employees in the form of experiential rewards, there are tons of benefits that come with demonstrating employee appreciation - including the fact that when companies spend 1% or more of payroll on recognition, 85% of them see a positive impact on engagement.

 Managers, more than anyone else in an organization, need to be strong communicators to deal with the diverse situations they’re exposed to.
 For instance, managers are responsible for regularly sharing positive and constructive feedback with their employees.
 If a manager is indirect, long winded, and strikes the wrong tone during a performance review or weekly check in, it impacts employees negatively.
 They may walk away from a conversation unsure of the takeaways or without a clear picture of where they stand.
 This is why one of the qualities of a successful manager is excellent communication skills.